heshmuradov/restapp/README.md

 # restapp
 Restapp Demo application

-Instruction for running the project
+Instruction for running the project in Windows

 1. Run file "run-db.bat" in docker directory cd docker